its-me-dineo/its-me-dineo.github.io/docs/TLDR.md

 - Abundance of detailed masking.
 - Abundance of movement.

+Get more detail on the [Commissions Page](./cmm_pay.html).

 # Payment

 I don't have a uniform payment method yet.
 I'm very open to forms of payment currently, including Twitch Gifted Subs, Steam games, Gift cards, and other forms of payment.

-"Dino credit" is also open for use!
-If you overpay, the amount overpaid can be used to fund other commissions by me!
+Get more detail on the [Payment Page](./cmm_pay.html).

 # [**Back**](./)